gopikalakshmia/TODOAPP/README.md

 100 Project challenge #1-TODOApp with React

-Here’s a README.md file for your Todo Task App:

 Todo Task App 📝

 A simple React Todo App to add, edit, mark as completed, and delete tasks.
 Built with React (useState) and styled using Tailwind CSS.